gkemmey/gray_matter/_posts/2020-04-12-filling-out-pdfs.md

 Here's how it works:

-1. We use `prawn` for making a brand new PDF with just the form fields filled out on white paper.
+1. We use `prawn` to make a brand new PDF with just the form fields filled out on white paper.
 It's text boxes and text with no background floating in white space.
 2. We the use `combine_pdf` to lay those answers on top of the original PDF, and save that as a new PDF.

 That's it!
 Just Ruby libraries.
 No binary package dependencies.
 Simple and elegant 👌